oracle-livelabs/spatial-graph/adb-graph/getting-started-with-graph-studio/hello-world/hello-world.md

 ## Task 5: Analyze, Query and Visualize the Graph

-1. Add another paragraph to the notebook by hovering at the middle of the bottom of the paragrah and clicking the **+** button which appears.
+1. Add another paragraph to the notebook by hovering at the middle of the bottom of the paragraph and clicking the **+** button which appears.

    ![Select the plus button to add a paragraph](./images/first-notebook-add-para.png "Select the plus button to add a paragraph")

-3. Then enter the following code in the new paragraph.
+2. Then enter the following code in the new paragraph.

     ```
     <copy>